 \subsection{Completeness}

-We use OGLE-IV Bulge and Disk samples to assess the completeness of \gaia microlensing events catalogue.
-In total, there were 227 events from Samples~A and B, which overlapped with the OGLE-IV catalogues, with 33 events found independently in \gaia data (Sample~A and A+B) and 194 events solely in Sample~B. Figure \ref{fig:complet-te-mag} shows the time-scales and baseline magnitudes of Bulge ($|l|<10$\deg) and Disk ($|l|\geqslant10$\deg) events. \gaia events clearly coincide with the brighter and longer section of the diagram.
-The OGLE Bulge events are dominated by baselines fainter than \gmag=20 mag and their typical time-scales are about 30 days.
-In \gaia, the bulk of the events is bright, what is a result of one of the cuts on Sample~A (\gmag<19 mag).
-All events fainter than \gmag=19 mag are from Sample~B. In the Disk, the OGLE and \gaia samples overlap more closely than in the case of the Bulge, but still the difference in the baseline magnitude coverage is different, with OGLE reaching fainter baselines.
+We use OGLE-IV bulge and disk samples to assess the completeness of the \gaia microlensing events catalogue.
+In total, there were 227 events from Samples~A and B that overlapped with the OGLE-IV catalogues, with 33 events found independently in \gaia data (Sample~A and A+B) and 194 events solely in Sample~B. Figure \ref{fig:complet-te-mag} shows the timescales and baseline magnitudes of bulge ($|l|<10$\deg) and disc ($|l|\geqslant10$\deg) events. \gaia events clearly coincide with the brighter and longer section of the diagram.
+The OGLE bulge events are dominated by baselines fainter than \gmag=20 mag and their typical timescales are about 30 days.
+In \gaia, the bulk of the events is bright, which is a result of one of the cuts on Sample~A (\gmag<19 mag).
+All events fainter than \gmag=19 mag are from Sample~B. In the disc, the OGLE and \gaia samples overlap more closely than in the case of the bulge, but still the difference in the baseline magnitude coverage is different, with OGLE reaching fainter baselines.